 The integration of technology and risk assessment with life cycle perspectives enables to identify innovation pathways for sustainable and responsible nanomaterials.
 With an integrated technology assessment NanoMILE aims to identify opportunities of new materials by integrating the results from all other work.
-We are linking the state of knowledge in research with the innovation processes in industries to facilitate sustainable innovation.
+We intend to link the state of knowledge in research with the innovation processes in industries in order to facilitate sustainable innovation.